Hiking White Mountain

 Experiments in High-Altitude Exposure

-WHITE MOUNTAIN, CALIFORNIA — It would be a mistake to call White Mountain an easy fourteener (is there such a thing?).
+White Mountain, California — It would perhaps be misleading to call White Mountain an easy fourteener (is there such a thing?).
 But it's not unreasonable to call White Mountain California's easiest fourteener.

 Which is kind of funny, because from three directions—north, east, and west—White and its massive vertical offers just about as grueling a climb as can be had in North America.
 Thankfully there is also the south approach, via White Mountain Road, which will today zip hiking partner Trevor Benedict and I from our sea level city up to 11,700 feet in a scant few hours.